lukekivi/Distributed-Dictionary/design_specifications.md

 Called to initialize the finger table.
 This Creates connections to other nodes to grab values for its finger table as well as update the other node's finger tables.

 ### updateOthers()
-Called upon enterin the DHT, calls updateFingerTable() on other nodes to update their tables since this node is now joining the DHT.
+Called upon entering the DHT, calls updateFingerTable() on other nodes to update their tables since this node is now joining the DHT.

 ### FindPredecessor()
 Finds predecessor of the index that's passed in as an input.

 ### ClosestPrecedingFinger()
-Finds a node that precedes the given index thats passed as an input, returns the closest one.
+Finds the closest node that precedes the given index thats passed as an input, returns the closest one.

 ### InitFinger()
 Used to initialize a finger table entry.

 ### isResponsible
-Used to check if the node is responsible to add the word and def to its dictionary.
+Used to check if the node is responsible to add a word and its def to its dictionary.
 Just a boolean check statement.

 ### getNodeEntries()
-Returns all of the dictionary entries as an Array List.
+Returns all of the dictionary entries as an ArrayList.

 ### getNodeFingers()
 returns all of the fingertable entries as an ArrayList.